NagisaZj/CUP/README.md

 setup.load=1 \
 setup.load_log_std_bounds=[-20,2]
   ```

+SAC baseline: Comment line 205-207 in mtrl/experiment/multitask.py.

-Ohter available environments can be seen in ./config/env.
+Other available environments can be seen in ./config/env.